Duke vs. Arkansas: Odds, spread, over/under - November 29

 Duke vs. Arkansas: Odds, spread, over/under and other Vegas lines - November 29

-The Arkansas Razorbacks (4-3) will attempt to end a three-game home losing streak when squaring off versus the Duke Blue Devils (5-1) on Wednesday, November 29, 2023 at Bud Walton Arena, airing at 9:15 PM ET on ESPN.
+The Duke Blue Devils (5-1) will attempt to extend a four-game winning streak when visiting the Arkansas Razorbacks (4-3) on Wednesday, November 29, 2023 at Bud Walton Arena.
+It airs at 9:15 PM ET on ESPN.

-In this article, you will find the spread and odds across multiple sportsbooks for the Duke vs. Arkansas matchup.
+In this article, you can see odds and spreads for the Duke vs. Arkansas matchup across multiple sportsbooks.

 Duke vs. Arkansas Game Info